 Youth can learn about the health care environment and gain life and work experience in many health care settings.
 If you are 18, but are enrolled in high school, you can still participate in this program.

-- Applications will be accepted Feb.
-1 through May 10.
+- Applications (link below) will be accepted Feb.
+1 through May 12.

 Qualifications and Requirements